quixio/quix-streams/docs/advanced/consuming-multiple-topics.md

 The `Application` will track all `SDF`s generated this way and will execute all of them when `Application.run()` is called.

-Note that you cannot use the same topic in multiple `SDF`s.
+Note that you cannot use the same topic across multiple `SDF`s.

 ## `StreamingDatFrame` Usage

 For each `SDF`, add operations as normal.
-Each topic's messages will be processed by it's respective `SDF`.
+Each topic's messages will be processed by its respective `SDF`.
 There are no additional restrictions for multiple `SDF`s.

 However, each `SDF` should be treated like the others do not exist: they cannot interact or share any operations with one another in any way, and their states are